Sub-nanometer 3D morphometric precision of polarisation-resolved wide-field optical extinction microscopy determines the roundness of individual gold nanospheres: Results and Discussion

 Since the right side of \Eq{eq:err} is a fourth-order polynomial in $V$ we can minimise $S^2$ with respect to $V$ analytically to obtain $S$ and $V$ for the specific dataset and obtain the volume-equivalent diameter, $\DV=\sqrt[3]{6V/\pi}$.
 Points on the grid where $S^2$ is smaller than a suitable cut-off are then used as initial guesses for a gradient descent employing the \sisc\ and \sia\ interpolants, each providing a solution.
 We use the solution with the minimum $S^2$ as descriptor of the morphometry and orientation of the NP.
 To constrain retrieved morphometries, we have previously applied additional penalties using prior knowledge, e.g. ensemble specifications from the NP manufacturer.
 We do not implement this here to avoid the influence of systematic errors in such specifications.

 The six spectral channels used improves the interrogation of the LSPR spectral shape compared to \Onlinecite{PayneNS20}.
-Hence, we re-examine here the best choice of the permittivity \ep, defined by the minimum of \be \Sbar=\sqrt{M\{S^2\}}\,, \ee with $M\{.\}$ indicating the median over the $N$ NPs analyzed.
-Since $S$ is normalized by $\siexsb(\gamp)$ in \Eq{eq:err}, we would expect $S=1$ for the correct model, without taking into account the number of fit parameters and the number of data points to be fitted per NP.
+Hence, we re-examine here the best choice of the permittivity \ep, defined by the minimum of \be \Sbar=\sqrt{M\{S^2\}}\,. \ee Since $S$ is normalized by $\siexsb(\gamp)$ in \Eq{eq:err}, we would expect $S=1$ for the correct model, without taking into account the number of fit parameters and the number of data points to be fitted per NP.
 Considering that we use $p=6$ free parameters to fit the $n=30$ measurements (four linear and one radial polarisation at 6 wavelengths), this expectation is reduced by the number of degrees of freedom $n-p$ to $S\approx\sqrt{(n-p)/n}\approx 0.9$.

-\Sbar\ is shown in \Fig{fig:ErrorOverview} as a function of the surface damping parameter $g$ for each of the experimental $\epsilon$ datasets.
+\Sbar\ is shown for the data analysis as discussed to this point by the solid curves in \Fig{fig:ErrorOverview}a as a function of the surface damping parameter $g$ for each of the experimental $\epsilon$ datasets.
 We find minimum values of $\Sbar=1.29$ at $g=1.8$ for the MP dataset, $\Sbar=2.05$ at $g=1.8$ for the OL dataset, and $\Sbar=1.72$ at $g=0.3$ for the JC dataset.
 Compared to our results in \Onlinecite{PayneJCP21}, \Sbar\ is more sensitive to $g$, due to the lower noise and larger number of measurements used.
 The histograms of $S$ are shown in \Fig{fig:ErrorOverview} for each dataset and $g$ at the minimum of $\Sbar(g)$ and either side of it.
 At the minimum, a nearly Gaussian shape is observed.
-The distributions of $S$ for each dataset display a few outliers of large $S$, indicating NPs are not well described by the model.
+The distributions of $S$ for each dataset display a few outliers of large $S$, indicating some NPs are not well described by the model.

 Notably, the smallest \Sbar\ is found for MP, which indicates the best choice since it represents the model which best fits the data.
-On the other hand, we see in \Fig{fig:ErrorOverview}, \ref{SM-fig:Sbar_SM}, and \ref{SM-fig:Ratios_SM}, that OL retrieves the roundest shapes (see plots of $M\{\mathrm{\sqrt{bc}/a}\}$), closest to the shape measured in TEM.
-Excluding the radial polarisation data yields the lowest \Sbar, for all permittivities (see \Fig{SM-fig:Sbar_SM}), since the radial polarisation probes the shape in the out-of-plane direction, restraining the fit from using the out-of-plane NP shape to create spectral shifts measured for in-plane extinction.
+On the other hand, we see in \Fig{fig:ErrorOverview}, \ref{fig:Sbar_SM}, and \ref{fig:Ratios_SM}, that OL retrieves the roundest shapes as shown by $M\{\mathrm{MAR}\}$, closest to the shape measured in TEM.
+Excluding the radial polarisation data yields the lowest \Sbar, for all permittivities (see \Fig{fig:Sbar_SM}).
+This can be rationalised noting that the radial polarisation probes the shape in the out-of-plane direction, restraining the fit from using this shape to create spectral shifts while the in-plane shape is constrained by $\siexl(\gamp)$.